mstksg/inCode/copy/entries/trie.md

 article, we're going to be using `Gr` from the *Data.Graph.Inductive.PatriciaTree* module[^patricia].

-[^patricia]: Funny story, a [patricia tree][] is actually itself a variation of trie.
-In a sense, we are converting a trie into a graph represented internally as a trie.
+[^patricia]: Funny story, a [patricia tree][] is actually itself a trie variation.
+This means that we are essentially converting a trie representing a graph into a graph representation implemented using a trie.

 [patricia tree]: http://www.drdobbs.com/architecture-and-design/patricia-tries/208800854